gowsalyacandy/Ice-Tales/README.md

 📄 License
 This project is licensed under the MIT License.

-Developed with ❤️ by Mohammod Juwel
+Developed with ❤️ by GOWSALYA